Is face-to-face learning dead?

 The coronavirus crisis is forcing all of us to embrace change.
 This can be uncomfortable, but it also provides an opportunity to question the way we do things.
 If we want our organisations to bounce forwards from this crisis, our people will need to adopt new skills, new behaviours and new ways of working.
 And if our people are to successfully navigate new ways of operating, they will need development.

-However, new research from LEO Learning shows that L&D professionals expect much less learning to take place in a “classroom or face-to-face workshop” setting over the next six months.
+However, new research from LEO Learning shows that L&D professionals expect much less learning to take place in a “classroom or face-to-face workshop”.
 What does L&D look like in a socially distanced world?